The Americas | The costs of sexism

 This article appeared in the The Americas section of the print edition under the headline "Girl power"

-The Americas August 22nd 2015
+From the August 22nd 2015 edition

 More from The Americas